tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ClientContext   – (mobile apps) Client context that's provided to Lambda by the client application.
 ```

-The `ctx.Deadline()` method returns the time when work done on behalf of this context will be cancelled (aka the execution will time out), as milliseconds since the Unix epoch.

 Using them is as simple as
 ```go
 lc, _ := lambdacontext.FromContext(ctx)